The first orderbook-based perpetual options DEX.

 Yes.
 Everstrike provides a fully-fledged demo environment (the Everstrike Testnet).

-You can use this demo environment to get familiar with Everstrike, before making a deposit, and engaging in live trading.
+You can use this demo environment to get familiar with Everstrike, before engaging in live trading.

 Access the Everstrike Testnet here.